Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Forgetting via bifurcation in single-task training

 However, the numerical evidence collected here allows us to make an inference regarding the validity of our hypothesis.
 Firstly, we discover that throughout learning, the weight trajectory oscillates (zig-zags) with a considerable amplitude due to the applied periodic stimulus $\mathbf{I}(t)$.
 Secondly, we observe that in the space of weights, the bifurcation manifolds are probably located quite close to each other.
 The latter is evidenced by the rather small distance in the subspace of weights between cross-sections of two different bifurcation manifolds: $\widehat{S}_{SN}(t_2)$ and of another saddle-node bifurcation, which must go through the point $\widehat{\pmb{\omega}}(35.9)$ in Fig.~\ref{fig:81N_Bif_Surf}(b).
 Thirdly, Fig.~\ref{fig:omega_t} illustrates the well-known fact that, if the initial weights are inside the box $\left| \omega_{ij} \right| <1$, the whole weight trajectory is confined to the same box.
-Fourthly, by the end of learning, the weight trajectory almost reaches some corners of the box $\left| \omega_{ij} \right| <1$, since some weights tend to $\pm 1$ (see Fig.~\ref{fig:omega_t}).
+Fourthly, by the end of learning, the weight trajectory almost reaches some sides of the box $\left| \omega_{ij} \right| <1$, since some weights tend to $\pm 1$ (see Fig.~\ref{fig:omega_t}).
 Fifthly, bifurcation manifolds can stretch beyond the boundaries of the box $\left| \omega_{ij} \right| <1$ confining the weight trajectory, as seen in Fig.~\ref{fig:81N_Bif_Surf}(a).

-The five observations above suggest that there is quite a high probability that a zig-zagging weight trajectory repeatedly crosses the same bifurcation manifolds, rather tightly packed in the bounded volume of the space of weights, in opposite directions.
-If that happens, catastrophic forgetting occurs.
-Thus, the numerical facts already available provide a good evidence in favour of the hypothesis that catastrophic forgetting is caused by intersections between the weight trajectory and the bifurcation manifolds in large Hopfield NNs with Hebbian learning.
+The five observations above suggest that there is quite a high probability that a zig-zagging weight trajectory repeatedly crosses in both directions the same bifurcation manifolds, which are rather tightly packed in the bounded volume of the space of weights.
+A backward crossing that destroys a previously created attractor signifies forgetting of the previously created memory.
+Thus, the numerical results already available for the relatively large Hopfield NN with Hebbian learning provide a good evidence in favour of the hypothesis that, in the course of single-task training, forgetting is caused by intersections between the weight trajectory of the learning NN and the bifurcation manifolds of the counterpart non-learning NN.